Skip to main content

 • another existing job in the company

-• a job consisting of a set of tasks normally performed at different work stations
+• a job consisting of a set of tasks

-The tasks must be compatible with the worker's physical and psychological condition, while also promoting their rehabilitation
+The tasks must be compatible with the worker's physical and psychological condition, while also promoting their rehabilitation.

 Maintenance of wages and employment benefits